RonaldodePao01/hangman/README.md

 ### Deployment

-This app has been deployed using Vercel and can be found at this [link](https://hangman-gamma-plum.vercel.app/)
+This app has been deployed using github pages and can be found at this [link](https://ronaldodepao01.github.io/hangman/)

 ### Screenshot